-This activity was generously funded by the CGIAR Research Program on Livestock, the CGIAR Research Program on Policies, Institutions and Markets, the CGIAR Research Program on Climate Change, Agriculture and Food Security and the CGIAR Big Data Platform through their contributions to the CGIAR Trust Fund and the Global Environment Facility (GEF).
+This activity was mainly funded by the CGIAR Research Program on Livestock, the CGIAR Research Program on Policies, Institutions and Markets, the CGIAR Research Program on Climate Change, Agriculture and Food Security and the CGIAR Platform for Big Data in Agriculture through the CGIAR Trust Fund.
+Additional funds were provided by the Global Environment Facility (GEF).